Offshore Oil and Gas: Interior Needs to Improve Decommissioning Enforcement and Mitigate Related Risks

 The Secretary of the Interior should ensure the BSEE Director completes planned actions to identify, propose, finalize, and fully implement changes to decommissioning regulations and guidance, including by (1) clarifying decommissioning criteria and deadlines for idle infrastructure in all regions and for end-of-lease infrastructure in the Pacific Region, and (2) addressing any other identified limitations.
 (Recommendation 2)

 Interior agreed with this recommendation.
 BSEE first published notice that it intended to update subpart Q decommissioning regulations, including on idle infrastructure, in the fall 2021 regulatory agenda.
-As of August 2024, BSEE had not yet published a proposed rule but planned to do so by June 2026.
-As part of this effort, BSEE established a project team to review regulations, policies, and standard operating procedures and, by June 2025, recommend changes to ensure more consistent decommissioning enforcement.
+As of January 2025, BSEE had not yet published a proposed rule but planned to do so within the year.
+As part of this effort, BSEE established a project team to review regulations, policies, and standard operating procedures, and expected to recommend changes by June 2025 to ensure more consistent decommissioning enforcement.

 Priority Rec.